kevin-44/WAX_ExpressTrade_Integration/README.md

 <img alt = "OPSkins - Enable 2FA Step 6" src = "img/opskins_enable_2fa_step_6.png">

-> **Note**: You can alternatively add your account by entering the secret shown on the second modal on Authenticator (this can be done by clicking on the `Edit` icon, it's located on the top far right corner). **This secret is different from the one you need to generate a valid two-factor authentication code programmatically!**
+> **Note**: You can alternatively add your account by entering the secret shown on the second modal on Authenticator (this can be done by clicking on the `Edit` icon, it's located on the top far right corner). **This secret is different from the one you need to generate a valid two-factor authentication code programmatically.**

 Enter the current valid 2FA code shown on Authenticator: